ThinkingBeyond/BeyondAI-2025/Caleb Arodu and Idaraobong Jumbo/README.md

 # The Impact of Class Imbalance on Non-linear Classifiers: Evaluating Performance and Mitigation Strategies

+## Research Question
+How does class imbalance affect non-linear classifiers, which metrics best capture this impact, and which mitigation strategies most effectively improve their performance?

 ***Provide a description of your project including***

 1. motivating your research question